MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-configuration-service-provider.md

 <!--EndSKU-->
 <!--StartDescription-->
-<p style="margin-left: 20px">This policy controls the visibility of the Settings shortcut on the Start menu.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+This policy controls the visibility of the Settings shortcut on the Start menu.

 <p style="margin-left: 20px">The following list shows the supported values: